mcecode/mce.codes/src/content/notes/how-to-postgresql-locally.md

 ## Changelog

+- December 12, 2025
+  - Minor updates and additions to preamble
 - December 08, 2025
   - Update title from "Cheatsheet: PostgreSQL" to "How To: PostgreSQL (Locally)"
   - Break down introductory paragraph into sections